People face many barriers when starting over from incarceration.

 Jim retired as division vice-president of Performance Development for Walgreens Corporation and now specializes in human capital strategy development.
 He was President of the Illinois Occupational Skills Standards and Credentialing Committee and teaches graduate courses for the School of Labor and Employment Relations at the University of Illinois.
 Tikkun olam, a signature theme of Jewish tradition, refers to repair of the world.
 Jim served on the board of Remerg since its inception because the work struck him as “the perfect route to that end,” and in late 2022 moved from active status to the Remerg Honorary Board.

-Please consider becoming a monthly donor or $10, $25, $50 or $100.
-Remerg.com currently provides resource information to over 6,000 visitors every month, providing over 1,200 connections to community organizations and resources.
-We don't charge a listing or subscription fee, and Remerg.com and our other programs are free to the public.
-Every dollar of your donation to our 501c3 nonprofit is tax-deductible (FEIN # 82-1801077) and greatly valued!
-Click on the Make a Donation button to access our PayPal link, or you may send a check payable to Remerg at PO Box 18463, Denver CO 80218.
+Your monthly support of $10, $25, $50 or more helps us provide Remerg.com for FREE to over 6,500 visitors every month.
+Every dollar of your donation to our 501c3 nonprofit is tax-deductible and greatly valued.
+Click on the Make a Donation button or you may send a check payable to Remerg at PO Box 18463, Denver CO 80218.
 Thank you for your support!Make a Donation